quids-lgbt/quids/README.md

+Note: Drafts of posts are in the wiki for this repository on github, if you would like to submit changes or prs that is totally fine and welcome.

 # These quids!

 I am creating this repository and wiki to collect and share information useful to parents with children that are gender non-conforming in some way.
 Including, but not limited to, transgender, non-binary, genderfluid, and young adults that identify their sexuality as bi-sexual, same-sex or queer in some other way.